Existence, uniqueness and ergodic properties for time-homogeneous It\^o-SDEs with locally integrable drifts and Sobolev diffusion coefficients: Weak solutions via generalized Dirichlet forms and elliptic and parabolic regularity

-having the transition function $(P_t)_{t \ge 0}$ as transition semigroup, such that $\M$ has continuous sample paths in the one point compactification $\R^d_{\Delta}$ of $\R^d$ with the cemetery $\Delta$ as point at infinity. \end{theo} \begin{rem} Checking the details of \cite[Section 4]{AKR} one by one with possibly only few modifications one may possibly also obtain Theorem \ref{existhunt}. \end{rem} \begin{lem} Let $\E_x$ denote the expectation with respect to $\P_x$, $x\in \R^d$. \begin{itemize} \item[(i)] For any $x\in \R^d$, $\alpha>0, t>0$, we have
+having the transition function $(P_t)_{t \ge 0}$ as transition semigroup, such that $\M$ has continuous sample paths in the one point compactification $\R^d_{\Delta}$ of $\R^d$ with the cemetery $\Delta$ as point at infinity. \end{theo} \begin{rem} Checking the details of \cite[Section 4]{AKR} one by one with possibly only few modifications one may possibly also obtain Theorem \ref{existhunt}. \end{rem} \begin{lem} Let $\E_x$ denote the expectation with respect to $\P_x$, $x\in \R^d$, where $\M$ is as in Theorem \ref{existhunt}.
+Then: \begin{itemize} \item[(i)] For any $x\in \R^d$, $\alpha>0, t>0$, we have

-for any $g\in \bigcup_{r\in [q,\infty)} L^r(\R^d,m)\cup L^{\infty}(\R^d,m)$ and
+for any $g\in L^q(\R^d,m)+L^\infty(\R^d,m)$, and